tony-aw/tinycodet/README.md

   for argument `cond`, and also accepts atomic scalars for arguments `yes, no, other`.
 Adjusted the documentation accordingly.
 Fixed a few typos and grammatical mistakes in the documentation.
+- 4 August 2023: Really tiny update.
+Also added more tests (there are now about 300 tests).

 FUTURE PLANS: